 - a.
 Test takers who score in the college ready range on the CRC Test and whose performance on the Essay Test is at or above the college readiness classification score are classified as college ready. - b.
-Test takers who score in the not college ready range on the CRC Test but receive an NRS EFL of 5 or 6 on the Diagnostic Test and whose performance on the Essay Test is at or above the college readiness classification score are classified as college ready.
+Test takers who score in the not college ready range on the CRC Test but receive a diagnostic level of 5 or 6 on the Diagnostic Test and whose performance on the Essay Test is at or above the college readiness classification score are classified as college ready.

-(2) Diagnostic
+(2) Diagnostic profile

-Test takers may receive a diagnostic classification in one of three ways:
+Test takers may receive a diagnostic profile in one of three ways:

 - a.
-Test takers who score in the college ready range on the CRC Test but whose performance on the Essay Test is below the college readiness classification score are given a diagnostic classification following diagnostic testing. - b.
-Test takers who score in the not college ready range on the CRC Test and receive an NRS EFL of 4 or lower on the Diagnostic Test are given a diagnostic classification.
-(This is so even for test takers who receive an NRS EFL of 4 and are routed to the Essay Test; they are ineligible to receive a college ready designation.) - c.
-Test takers who score in the not college ready range on the CRC Test and receive an NRS EFL level of 5 or 6 on the Diagnostic Test but whose performance on the Essay Test is below the college readiness classification score are given a diagnostic classification.
+Test takers who score in the college ready range on the CRC Test but whose performance on the Essay Test is below the college readiness classification score receive a diagnostic profile as a part of their ISR. following diagnostic testing. - b.
+Test takers who score in the not college ready range on the CRC Test and receive a diagnostic level of 4 or lower on the Diagnostic Test are given a diagnostic profile.
+(This is so even for test takers who receive a diagnostic level of 4 and are routed to the Essay Test; they are ineligible to receive a college ready designation.) - c.
+Test takers who score in the not college ready range on the CRC Test and receive a diagnostic level of 5 or 6 on the Diagnostic Test but whose performance on the Essay Test is below the college readiness classification score receive a diagnostic profile as part of their ISR.

-As noted in "Scores," above, the diagnostic classification includes an NRS EFL and two content strand scores.
+As noted in "Scores," above, the diagnostic profile includes a diagnostic level and two proficiency descriptors along with proficiency statements accompanying the descriptors.